mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 7. Temple
 This large chamber is the most ornately decorated in the whole outpost.
-In human terms it is a temple or religious centre, to the aliens it was a social nexus.
+In human terms it is a temple or religious center, to the aliens it was a social nexus.
 The walls of this chamber are all made of the same green glass-like substance the outpost’s computer displays and controls are made from.
 The shimmering glyphs